daskol/typst-templates/neurips/main.typ

 set to follow.
 If there is only one co-author, list both author and co-author side by side.

-Please pay special attention to the instructions in Section @others regarding figures, tables, acknowledgments, and references.
+Please pay special attention to the instructions in @others regarding figures, tables, acknowledgments, and references.

 = Headings: first level <headings>